 As a Charity, we make no charge for our services, but rely on our own fundraising efforts and a modest contribution from the NHS.
 This enables us to provide support to patients and their families according to their individual needs.

 Our care is free to patients but is not free to provide.
 Last year to 31st March 2017, it cost £4.495m to run the Hospice Organisation.
-We are part funded by the NHS who make a contribution of approximately 34.5% towards our running costs.
-This means that we have to rely on generous donations from the public and our own fundraising efforts to raise the other 65.5%.
+We are part funded by the NHS who make a contribution of approximately a third towards our running costs.
+This means that we have to rely on generous donations from the public and our own fundraising efforts to raise the other two thirds.

-Our Fundraising team are based at Willowbrook Hospice’s The Living Well building on Borough Road, St Helens.
+Our Fundraising team is based at Willowbrook Hospice’s The Living Well building on Borough Road, St Helens.

 We also have a large 7500 square feet donation warehouse and distribution centre in Sutton, St Helens, opposite Morrisons supermarket.